wprender/cloudbreak-docs/docs/aws.md

 To create a new AWS credential follow these steps:

   1. Select the credential type.
 For instance, select the `Role Based`
-  2. Fill out the new credential `name`
+  2. Fill out the new credential `Name`
     - Only alphanumeric and lowercase characters (min 5, max 100 characters) can be applied
   3. Copy your AWS IAM role's Amazon Resource Name (ARN) to the `IAM Role ARN` field
   4. Copy your SSH public key to the `SSH public key` field